-Dana Nuccitelli, who describes himself as “a proud member of the SkS team” and “a scientist,” uses the pages of The Guardian’s online edition to defend the scientific community against suspicions of groupthink.
+Dana Nuccitelli, who describes himself as “a proud member of the SkS team” and “a scientist,” uses the pages of The Guardian to defend the scientific community against suspicions of groupthink.

 “One myth used by denialists is that scientists simply take things on trust.
-Bollocks,” writes Nuccitelli.
+This is bollocks,” writes Nuccitelli.

 “As scientists, we’re not like other people.
-We’re only allowed to take one thing into account when forming our views: hard, physical evidence.
-So when my own scientific colleagues believe in a hypothesis… well, that’s evidence enough for me!”
+We’re allowed to take one thing into account when forming our views, and one thing only: hard, physical evidence.
+So if my own scientific colleagues believe in something… well, that’s all the proof I need!”